muldjord/skyscraper/docs/CLIHELP.md

 NOTE!
 The old options will continue to function for the time being, but if you have scripts using them, please migrate to this new `--flags FLAG1,FLAG2` format as soon as possible.
 The old options *will* be removed at some point in the future.
 To see which flags are considered deprecated check `--help`.

 #### forcefilename
-This option forces Skyscraper to use the filename (excluding extension) instead of the cached titles when generating a game list.
+This flag forces Skyscraper to use the filename (excluding extension) instead of the cached titles when generating a game list.
 Consider setting this in [`config.ini`](CONFIGINI.md#forcefilenamefalse) instead.

 NOTE!
-If 'nameTemplate' is set in config.ini this option is ignored.
+If 'nameTemplate' is set in config.ini this flag is ignored.
 #### interactive
 When gathering data from any of the scraping modules many potential entries will be returned.
 Normally Skyscraper chooses the best entry for you.
-But should you wish to choose the best entry yourself, you can enable this option.
+But should you wish to choose the best entry yourself, you can enable this flag.
 Skyscraper will then list the returned entries and let you choose which one is the best one.
 #### nobrackets
-Use this option to disable any bracket notes when generating the game list.
+Use this flag to disable any bracket notes when generating the game list.
 It will disable notes such as `(Europe)` and `[AGA]` completely.
-This option is only relevant when generating the game list.
+This flag is only relevant when generating the game list.
 It makes no difference when gathering data into the resource cache.
 Consider setting this in [`config.ini`](CONFIGINI.md#bracketstrue) instead.

 NOTE!
-If 'nameTemplate' is set in config.ini this option is ignored.
+If 'nameTemplate' is set in config.ini this flag is ignored.
 #### nocovers
 Disables the caching of the resource type `cover` when scraping with any module.
-If you never use covers in your artwork configuration, this option can save you some space.
+If you never use covers in your artwork configuration, this flag can save you some space.
 Consider setting this in [`config.ini`](CONFIGINI.md#cachecoverstrue) instead.
 #### nohints
 Disables the "Did you know" hints when running Skyscraper.
 Consider setting this in [`config.ini`](CONFIGINI.md#hintsfalse) instead.
 #### nomarquees
 Disables the caching of the resource type `marquee` when scraping with any module.
-If you never use marquees in your artwork configuration, this option can save you some space.
+If you never use marquees in your artwork configuration, this flag can save you some space.
 Consider setting this in [`config.ini`](CONFIGINI.md#cachemarqueestrue) instead.
 #### noresize
 By default, to save space, Skyscraper resizes large pieces of artwork before adding them to the resource cache.
-Adding this option will disable this and save the artwork files exactly as they are retrieved from the scraping module.
+Adding this flag will disable this and save the artwork files exactly as they are retrieved from the scraping module.
 Consider setting this in [`config.ini`](CONFIGINI.md#cacheresizefalse) instead.

 NOTE!
 This is not related to the artwork compositing that happens when generating a game list.
 This is *only* related to how Skyscraper handles artwork when adding it to the resource cache while gathering data from the scraping modules.
 #### noscreenshots
 Disables the caching of the resource type `screenshot` when scraping with any module.
-If you never use screenshots in your artwork configuration, this option can save you some space.
+If you never use screenshots in your artwork configuration, this flag can save you some space.
 Consider setting this in [`config.ini`](CONFIGINI.md#cachescreenshotstrue) instead.
 #### nosubdirs
 By default Skyscraper will include roms located in subfolders.
-By adding this option Skyscraper will only scrape the roms located directly in the input folder.
+By adding this flag Skyscraper will only scrape the roms located directly in the input folder.
 See `-i <PATH>` above to read more about the rom input folder.
 Consider setting this in [`config.ini`](CONFIGINI.md#subdirstrue) instead.
 #### nowheels
 Disables the caching of the resource type `wheel` when scraping with any module.
-If you never use wheels in your artwork configuration, this option can save you some space.
+If you never use wheels in your artwork configuration, this flag can save you some space.
 Consider setting this in [`config.ini`](CONFIGINI.md#cachewheelstrue) instead.
 #### onlymissing
-This option tells Skyscraper to skip all files which already have any piece of data from any source in the cache.
+This flag tells Skyscraper to skip all files which already have any piece of data from any source in the cache.
 This is useful if you just scraped almost all files from a platform succesfully with one source, and then want to only scrape the remaining games with a different source to fill in the holes.
 Normally Skyscraper will scrape all files again with the second source.
 #### pretend
-This option is *only* relevant when generating a game list (by leaving out the `-s <MODULE>` option).
+This flag is *only* relevant when generating a game list (by leaving out the `-s <MODULE>` option).
 It disables the game list generator and artwork compositor and only outputs the results of the potential game list generation to the terminal.
 It can be very useful to check exactly what and how the data will be combined from the resource cache.
 #### relative
 Only relevant when generating an EmulationStation game list (which is the default frontend when the `-f` option is left out).
 This forces the rom and any media paths (if they are the same as the input folder) inside the game list to be relative to the rom input folder.
 Consider setting this in [`config.ini`](CONFIGINI.md#relativepathsfalse) instead.
 #### skipexistingcovers